 The visibility is low in July and August because of clouds.
 The mornings are clear, but dense clouds may block the mountain views by afternoons.
 Likewise, gloomy days will also affect the beauty of the landscapes.

-Not every day will be like this, but trekkers should understand that they may not get to enjoy the scenery from all viewpoints.
+Not every day will be like this, but trekkers should understand that they may not enjoy the scenery from all viewpoints.
 Trekkers whose priority is to capture the beauty of the Everest region should consider trekking in July and August.

 Acclimatization challenges